Working time: Gradual decrease

 Recent articles supporting a four-day week have argued that reduced work hours would increase consumption and invigorate the economy.
 However, other articles state that consumption would decrease, which could reduce the environmental impact.
 Other arguments for the four-day week include improvements to workers' level of education (due to having extra time to take classes and courses) and improvements to workers' health (less work-related stress and extra time for exercise).
 Reduced hours also save money on day care costs and transportation, which in turn helps the environment with less carbon-related emissions.
 These benefits increase workforce productivity on a per-hour basis.

+A 2026 study found, "hours worked per adult slightly decline with GDP per capita but are weakly correlated with development overall.
+Hours worked by the young (aged 15-19) and elderly (aged 60+) fall with development, driven entirely by growing school attendance and public pension coverage."

 Workweek structure

 The structure of the work week varies considerably for different professions and cultures.
 Among salaried workers in the western world, the work week often consists of Monday to Friday or Saturday with the weekend set aside as a time of personal work and leisure.
 Sunday is set aside in the western world because it is the Christian sabbath.

 The traditional American business hours are 9:00 a.m. to 5:00 p.m., Monday to Friday, representing a workweek of five eight-hour days comprising 40 hours in total.
-These are the origin of the phrase 9-to-5, used to describe a conventional and possibly tedious job.
+These are the origin of the phrase '9-to-5', used to describe a conventional and possibly tedious job.
 Negatively used, it connotes a tedious or unremarkable occupation.
 The phrase also indicates that a person is an employee, usually in a large company, rather than an entrepreneur or self-employed.
 More neutrally, it connotes a job with stable hours and low career risk, but still a position of subordinate employment.
 The actual time at work often varies between hours in practice due to some employers counting breaks as part of the 40 hours and others not.
 In many traditional white collar positions, employees were required to be in the office during these hours to take orders from the bosses, hence the relationship between this phrase and subordination.
 Workplace hours have become more flexible, but the phrase is still commonly used even in situations where the term does not apply literally.